grit-engine/grit-engine/README.md

 # Windows

-Only Visual Studio Express 2013 is supported.
-It is free (as in beer).
+Only Visual Studio Express 2017 is supported.
+The "Community" version is free (as in beer).
 Download it from the Microsoft site.

 ## Requirements